 The story of the race itself was simple.
 Neville Sellwood on Ranchipur started to ride his mount before the field had gone half a furlong.
 He made it a good gallop up to about the five-furlong pole where he led by two lengths from Prince Darius with another two or three lengths to Tulloch and the other two starters, Turkestan and Young Idealist, trailing the field badly.
 When Prince Darius moved forward to join Ranchipur at the half-mile post, Moore clicked Tulloch up a gear.
 At the entrance to the straight, Prince Darius still held an advantage of about a length-and-a-half but only on sufferance.
 When Moore changed his hands, the crack shot to the front and won with contemptuous ease by six lengths from Prince Darius, with Turkestan eight lengths further back in third place.

-Tulloch with the Blue Riband (A.J.C.)
+Tulloch With the Blue Riband (A.J.C.)

 Let us ponder for a moment on the pedigree of Tulloch.
 Khorassan, his sire, was by Big Game, a winner of The Two Thousand Guineas in the royal colours and a son of H.H.
 The Aga Khan’s unbeaten English Derby winner, Bahram.
-Khorassan only went to the racecourse on seven occasions, winning twice – the Dee Stakes at Chester and the Kempton Coventry Foal Stakes.
+Khorassan only went to the racecourse on seven occasions, winning twice – the Dee Stakes at Chester and the Kempton Park Classic Trial Stakes.
 He had already sired one outstanding horse in Coleridge, even before Tulloch came along in his third crop.
 Florida, the dam of Tulloch, was a very good race mare and although she only won four races from sixty starts, one of those victories came in the prestigious Avondale Cup (11f).

 Florida was by Salmagundi, a half-brother to the English St Leger winner, Salmon Trout, and a horse that Stanley Wootton trained in England for Viscount Furness.
 A splendidly topped horse, he only ran once in England.
 He was made favourite for the Lingfield Park Stakes and finished fourth, the winner being Hot Night.
 Subsequently, Salmagundi failed to stand training and that was the cause of his being sent to auction.
 Despite being by Phalaris, without form to recommend him, he was bought rather cheaply.
 It was Pat Osborne, together with Etienne de Mestre junior, who was responsible for bringing Salmagundi out to Australia.
 Osborne later sold him in the depths of the Depression for 300 guineas to Alan Cooper, and for a time he stood at the Segenhoe Stud before his sale to New Zealand.
 The horse proved to be a good broodmare sire in Australia, and a number of his daughters produced some high-class winners.
 Upon her retirement to stud, Florida missed in her first season but dropped Tulloch in her second.

 Immediately after the Derby, Tulloch was whisked to Melbourne and seven days after his Randwick triumph he had the Victorian public bewitched when he pulled his way to the front at the half-mile in the Caulfield Guineas to run out an easy winner by eight lengths.
 This race set the stage for the Caulfield Cup in which the stable had heavily backed him.
-George Moore couldn’t get down to Tulloch’s handicap weight of 7 st. 8lb and Smith had taken the precaution of booking Neville Sellwood for the mount at least a month before.
+George Moore couldn’t get down to Tulloch’s handicap weight of 7st.
+8lb and Smith had taken the precaution of booking Neville Sellwood for the mount at least a month before.
 Of all Tulloch’s magnificent victories, it is the Caulfield Cup that shines most brightly.
 Despite drawing barrier seventeen, the colt was sent to the post at 6/4 on and won running away in an Australasian record time of 2.26.9 – officially the third fastest-timed twelve furlongs ever run anywhere in the world.
 It was an exhibition that was appreciated by a larger audience than usual, as, with the wonder of television, the race was screened to Melbourne and Sydney viewers that night.
-Tulloch was immediately installed as the shortest pre-post favourite in Melbourne Cup history, despite incurring the full 10lb penalty, taking his weight to 8 st. 4lb.
+Tulloch was immediately installed as the shortest pre-post favourite in Melbourne Cup history, despite incurring the full 10lb penalty, taking his weight to 8st.
+4lb.

 Tulloch Winning the 1957 Caulfield Cup (Fairfax Archives)